minreiseah/blog/src/content/blog/example-draft.md

 Nested lists basically always look bad which is why editors like Medium don't even let you do it, but I guess since some of you goofballs are going to do it we have to carry the burden of at least making it work.

 1. **Nested lists are rarely a good idea.**
-   - You might feel like you are being really "organized" or something but you are just creating a gross shape on the screen that is hard to read.
+   - You might feel like you are being really "organized" or something but you are just reating a gross shape on the screen that is hard to read.
    - Nested navigation in UIs is a bad idea too, keep things as flat as possible.
    - Nesting tons of folders in your source code is also not helpful.
 2. **Since we need to have more items, here's another one.**